Blackwood (Acacia melanoxylon)

 Properties

-[edit]Acacia melanoxylon timber has a density of approximately 660 kg/m3 and is strong in compression, resistant to impact and is moderately stiff.
+A. melanoxylon timber - commonly known as "blackwood" - has a density of approximately 660 kg/m3 and is strong in compression, resistant to impact and is moderately stiff.
 It is moderately blunting to work with tools and bends well.
 It may be nailed or screwed with ease, but gluing may produce variable results.
-The wood is easily stained and produces a high-quality finish.[citation needed]
+The wood is easily stained and produces a high-quality finish.[6]

 Australian blackwood seasons easily with some possible cupping when boards are inadequately restrained.
 The timber produces little movement once seasoned.

-The timber may be attacked by furniture beetles, termites and powder-post beetles (sapwood).
-It is resistant to effective preservative treatments.[citation needed]
+The timber is susceptible to attacked by furniture beetles, termites and powder-post beetles (sapwood) due to its physical resistance to effective preservative treatments.[citation needed]

 Invasive species